nickesc/white-background-enforcer/README.md

 </h3>

 ## Overview
-`White Background Enforcer` (`WBGE`) is a small browser extension – made specifically for [Zen browser](https://zen-browser.app/) – that enforces a white background on transparent pages.
+`White Background Enforcer` (`WBGE`) is a small, open-source browser extension – made specifically for [Zen browser](https://zen-browser.app/) – that enforces (by default) a white background on transparent pages and pages that do not have a `background-color` set.

 Without `WBGE` | With `WBGE`
 -|-